BinomialLLC/basis_universal/webgl/README.md

 cd webgl
 python3 -m http.server 8000
 ```

 Note: For WASM multithreading to be available and enabled, the server must be properly configured.
+See the `webgl/start_webserver.py` and `webgl/webserver_cross_origin.py` example scripts.